Montclar

 A town in the Berguedà region, Montclar can be said to have existed as an inhabited place since the end of the Roman world and the beginning of medieval times (around the 6th or 7th century).

-In the High Middle Ages, between the 7th and 10th centuries, the primary function of Montclar Hill must have been that of an oppidum, a fortified place and a natural refuge for the surrounding population and their livestock.
+In the High Middle Ages, between the 7th and 10th centuries, the first function of the Montclar hill must have been that of an oppidum, a fortified place and a natural refuge for the surrounding population and their livestock.

-All the evidence confirms that it was a fortified village, where a church was probably built in Carolingian times (dedicated to Saint Martin).
-Until the 9th century, the traditionally dispersed settlement was maintained throughout the region, with farmhouses, huts, cabins and towers, and even primitive forms of housing such as caves.
+All evidence confirms that it was a fortified village, where a church (dedicated to Saint Martin) was probably built in the Carolingian period.
+Until the 9th century, the traditionally scattered settlements, including farmhouses, huts, cabins, and towers, and even primitive forms of housing such as caves, remained throughout the region.

-In Montclar two " Strades " or royal roads converged.
-One royal road made the South-North route from Cardona to Berga.
-And the other from east to west linked the areas of Lluçanès and Baix Berguedà with Solsonès.
+Two " Strades " or Ral roads converged at Montclar.
+One royal road made the south-north route from Cardona to Berga.
+The other, from east to west, connected the areas of Lluçanès and Baix Berguedà with Solsonès.

 PLACES OF INTEREST